|

 springs for expedition Land Rovers which are often loaded to the

-truck as it will lift the rear of the truck up to the maximum extension
+trucks as it will lift the rear of the truck up to the maximum extension

 Q. All your springs have parallel